acorn-io/runtime/docs/docs/100-reference/06-scheduling.md

 This same interaction will occur if the `--workload-memory-default` is set to 0 (which it is by default)
 :::

-## Workload Classes
+## Compute Classes
-You can configure Acorn apps to have a set workload class upon startup.
+You can configure Acorn apps to have a set compute class upon startup.

-Setting a workload class allows you to define what the infrastructure providing your Acorn workloads should look like.
+Setting a compute class allows you to define what the infrastructure providing your Acorn workloads should look like.
 Things that workload classes control include:

 - What OS/Architecure your workloads will run on
 - How much memory is minimal, maximal, default and allowed